Best breakdown car cover for students

 Use cashback sites

 Using cashback sites when you take out your policy could substantially reduce the price of your breakdown cover.

-Before taking out your policy, check if there's any cashback offers available.
-Both RAC and the AA currently offer really decent cashback on breakdown policies, so it's worth taking advantage of this.
+Both the RAC and the AA currently offer really decent cashback on breakdown policies (we're talking close to 50% off, which is almost unheard of in the cashback world!), so it's worth taking advantage of this.

-Some bank accounts (although not student ones, unfortunately) will cover you too, so it's worthwhile checking that your bank doesn't offer this service as part of your account package.
+Some bank accounts (although usually not student ones, unfortunately) will cover you too, so once again it's worth checking that your bank doesn't offer this service as part of your account package.

 Only take the level of cover that you need